 The exhibition is divided into three main sections.
 The first section, entitled On the tracks of life features a sequence of galleries dedicated to fossils and paleontology, the rooms are “unified” by a continuous winding plane running across all galleries and supporting display cases and specimens.
 This section focuses on the history of life on planet Earth from the Precambrian to the Cenozoic era and also includes a gallery specifically dedicated to dinosaurs.

-The third part of the permanent exhibition, entitled The strategies of life, encompasses a number of thematic galleries featuring specimens, models, and interactive digital exhibits to present the complexity of life on our planet, and its capability to adapt to different environments.
-Each theme, such as “moving in three dimensions into the water”, “stay idle” or “eating light”, is depicted into a dedicated space, characterized by forms and colors aimed to evoke the corresponding natural habitats.
+The third part of the permanent exhibition, entitled The strategies of life, encompasses many thematic galleries featuring specimens, models, and interactive digital exhibits to present the complexity of life on our planet, and its capability to adapt to different environments.
+Each theme, such as “moving in three dimensions into the water”, “stay idle” or “eating light”, is depicted in a dedicated space, characterized by forms and colors aimed to evoke the corresponding natural habitats.

-The program of activities of the Venice Museum of Natural History includes special exhibitions, conferences, science learning courses and workshops aimed to children, adults, schools, and educators.
+The program of activities of the Venice Museum of Natural History includes special exhibitions, conferences, science learning courses, and workshops aimed at children, adults, schools, and educators.
 The museum’s building is fully accessible to physically impaired people and also includes a specialized library, a shop, a cafe, and a small garden.